bion-slmn/customer_order-app/README.md

 The user of the database is authenticated using OpenID Connect.
 User must login using google.
 All end points are protected, hence user must sign in.

-The APIs are designed to be used on the browser.
+The APIs are protected by a session id or Token.
-Session_id, crsftoken plus Referer in the header must be passed in the header, A browser will automatically send them after logging in, However in curl, you must pass them manully
+When a use logs in, a session id is give and stored inthe browser, Once logged in you can obtain the token to use for all othe API calls

-Please Note that the cookies used in the examples have long exipired
+You can also Session_id, crsftoken plus Referer in the header

 This app was built on linux and runs on python 3.8 and above Database was created using POSTGRESQL